 There’re many factors that can increase the risk of oral cancer.

 - Historically, smokers and drinkers older than age 50 are especially at high risk.
-But nowadays cancer also occurs frequently in the younger and non-smoking individual due to HPV16.
+But nowadays cancer also occurs frequently in the younger and non-smoking individuals due to HPV16.

 - People who chew Betel quid and areca have a higher risk of developing oral cancer, especially in the inner lining of the cheeks and lips because they contain cancer-causing substances.

-- Hot beverage may cause damage to the mouth cells.
-Which may develop into a cancer.
+- The hot beverages may cause damage to the mouth cells.
+Which may develop into cancer.